 If you have been convicted of a misdemeanor or felony, you must include court documents indicating the crime of which you were convicted, dates and sentences imposed with your application materials.
 The Certification Office will forward your application with all supporting materials (including your court documents) to the Michigan Department of Education for consideration of a teaching certificate.

 The SVSU College of Education cannot guarantee approval of any recommendation made to the State of Michigan for any type of certification.
 Final approval of a recommendation made by SVSU is granted only by the Michigan Department of Education based on their policies and procedures current at the time the recommendation for certification is made.
 The Michigan Department of Education will contact you in writing once they have reviewed your application materials and made their decision.

-A secondary provisional teaching certificate is valid for a maximum of six years.
+A secondary Standard Teaching Certificate is valid for a maximum of six years.
 During this time, you should begin to work on the requirements to obtain a Professional Education Certificate.

-Upon completion of all requirements and recommendation for teacher certification, your academic record at SVSU will be deactivated.
+Upon completion of all requirements and recommendations for teacher certification, your academic record at SVSU will be deactivated.
 If you plan to pursue a new plan of study, you will need to reapply for readmission to the University.
-Please contact the SVSU College of Education Admissions and Certification Office directly at 989.964.4057 (option #1) for complete details or go to the College of Education Certification website.

 University Center, MI 48710